 The Other Half Live by Chris Green

-‘Flagman?’ says Lauren Henderson, the flirty new neighbour.
-‘I’m guessing that will be the fellow down the road with a flagpole in the garden.’
+‘Flagman?’ says Lauren Henderson, the flighty new neighbour.
+‘I’m guessing that’s the fellow down the road with a flagpole in his garden.’

-‘That’s the one,’ says Peter.
+‘Indeed!’ says Peter.
 ‘But we’re not sure what the flag is.
 Levi may know.
-In the upper part, it has a yellow sun with a dozen or so sunbeams against a blue sky.
+In the upper part, it has a yellow sun with a dozen sunbeams against a blue sky.
 The lower half is black with five yellow ovals.’

 ‘That’s the Donetsk Oblast flag,’ says Levi Gardner, with no hesitation.
 Levi is a senior lecturer at the university.
 Theme Park Engineering or something.
 He is the one with the old white linen jacket and the new black Land Cruiser.

 ‘Donetsk, Ukraine,’ says Levi.
 ‘The People’s Republic.
-It’s been in the news a lot lately.’
+It’s was in the news a while back.’

 ‘That’s not so good, is it?’ says Emily.
 ‘Aren’t we supposed to like the other lot?’